mkidson/mkidson_obsidian_vault/PhD/FPGA/Writing to SD cards with SPI.md

-# Intermittent failure at CMD0 and what to do after response from CMD24
+# Want to try out CMD58 again after INIT is done.
+Also need to work on the controller to start writing to the card (!!!!!)